-- 5.2.1 There is a disproportionate number of looked after children (LAC) entering the youth justice system.
-Many LAC are vulnerable and have experienced Adverse Childhood Experiences (ACEs), which contribute to the development of offending behaviour, often exacerbated by family instability, abuse, neglect and poor educational attainment.
-5 The Youth Justice Review (2011) noted that "...children living in care homes are more likely to be referred to the police for committing often quite trivial offences, which had they been committed in their parental home, would not have reached the criminal justice system." - 5.2.2 Research has shown that looked after children living in children's homes are at a high risk of offending behaviour because: 6 - Many looked after children are between the ages of 14 and 17, which is regarded as the peak offending age range; - They may be living in accommodation far from their home, so may lack support from friends and family; - Their behaviour is likely to be more challenging and demanding because of their family experience, the breakdown of foster placements and frequent moves from other children's homes;
+- 5.2.1 There is a disproportionate number of children with experience of care entering the youth justice system.
+Many of these children are vulnerable, which can contribute to the development of offending behaviour, often exacerbated by family instability, abuse, neglect and poor educational attainment.8 The Youth Justice Review (2011) noted that: - "...children living in care homes are more likely to be referred to the police for committing often quite trivial offences, which had they been committed in their parental home, would not have reached the criminal justice system." - 5.2.2 Research has shown that children living in children's homes are at a high risk of offending behaviour because:9 - Many are between the ages of 14 and 17, which is regarded as the peak offending age range. - They may be living in accommodation far from their home, so may lack support from friends and family. - Their behaviour is likely to be more challenging and demanding because of their family experience, the breakdown of foster placements and frequent moves from other children's homes.

-5 A Scoping Study of the Implementation of Routine Enquiry about Childhood Adversity (July 2015).
-See Annex D for further detail.
+8 A Scoping Study of the Implementation of Routine Enquiry about Childhood Adversity (July 2015).

-6 Bowles, R and Pradiptyo, R (2005) - Young Adults in the Criminal Justice System: Cost and Benefit Considerations, Barrow Cadbury Foundation.
+9 Bowles, R and Pradiptyo, R (2005): 'Young Adults in the Criminal Justice System: Cost and Benefit Considerations, Barrow Cadbury Foundation'.

-- Many looked after children display challenging behaviour, which may be a reaction to past experiences of abuse and neglect.
-They may also have been diagnosed as experiencing intellectual or learning disabilities or mental health problems and their offending behaviour may be caused by or otherwise linked with the disorder; and - Living in a group with other challenging and demanding children of the same age may give rise to greater potential for conflict, bullying and peer group pressure. - 5.2.3 The police are more likely to be called to a children's home than a domestic setting to deal with an incident of offending behaviour by an adolescent.
-Youth Prosecutors will bear this in mind when dealing with incidents that take place in a children's home. - 5.2.4 Disposals such as restorative cautions, youth conferencing, and disciplinary measures by the home may be sufficient to satisfy the public interest and to reduce the risk of future offending. - 5.2.5 A criminal justice disposal, whether a prosecution or a diversion, should not be regarded as an automatic response to offending behaviour by a looked after child, irrespective of their criminal history.
-This applies not only to youths of previous good character but also to those with an offending background.
+- Many children display challenging behaviour, which may be a reaction to past experiences of abuse and neglect.
+They may also have been diagnosed as experiencing intellectual or learning difficulties or mental health problems and their offending behaviour may be caused by or otherwise linked with the disorder. - Living in a group with other challenging and demanding children of the same age may give rise to greater potential for conflict, bullying and peer group pressure. - 5.2.3 The police are more likely to be called to a children's home than a domestic setting to deal with an incident of offending behaviour by an adolescent.

+Prosecutors will bear this in mind when dealing with incidents that take place in a children's home. - 5.2.4 Disposals such as restorative cautions or youth conferencing may be sufficient to satisfy the public interest and to reduce the risk of future offending.
+Informal responses, such as disciplinary measures and / or restorative practices applied within the home, may also be sufficient to satisfy the public interest.